thaler-lab/EnergyFlow/mkdocs/sources/docs/utils.md

 **Returns**

-- _list_ of _fastjet.PseudoJet_
+- _tuple_ of _PseudoJet_
-    - A list of PseudoJets corresponding to the clustered jets.
+    - A tuple of PseudoJets corresponding to the clustered jets.

 ----